 Political Science, Associate in Arts for Transfer

-This program is designed for students planning to transfer to a California State University (CSU) with a major in political science.
+The Associate Arts in Political Science for Transfer is designed to provide a seamless pathway for students planning to transfer to a California State University (CSU) with a major in political science.

 Program Learning Outcomes

 Complete one of the following general education patterns:

 Students are advised to double-count courses in the major or area of emphasis to also satisfy general education when possible.
 Course subject credit will be awarded in satisfaction of both major/area of emphasis and lower division general education requirements, but the units will only be counted once in computing the total number of units for the degree.

 Complete 6 units selected from: